chef-boneyard/chef-fundamentals/slides/roles/01_slide.md

 # Summary

-You should now be able to...

-* Describe the components of a role.
+* Understand the components of a role
-* Describe recommended practices for roles.
-* Create a new role.
+* Create roles with the Ruby DSL
+* View roles on the Chef Server
-* Apply roles to nodes.
+* Apply roles to nodes

+# Questions

+* What are the components of a role?
+* What is the difference between the Ruby DSL and JSON for roles?
+* What knife command is used to add a role to a node's run list?
+* What knife command sends the role to the Chef Server from the local repository?

 # Lab Exercise

-## Roles
+Roles

+* Understand how to create roles with the Ruby DSL
+* Upload a role to the Chef Server with knife
+* Modify a node's run list directly with knife